alandickey/kickstart.nvim/README.md

 For my Ubuntu 22.04, use unstable ppa in Ubuntu Install Steps under [Linux Install](#Install-Recipes)

 This also installs ripgrep.
-Except for Ubuntu 18.04 and earlier.
+Ubuntu 18.04 is no longer supported.
 See [Ubuntu 18.04 Install](#Ubuntu-18.04-Install).

 ### Install External Dependencies